hdlane/benevolence-app-client/README.md

 ### Perform initial sync

 After logging in you can start your initial sync.
-Go to the Admin page and click on the Sync Now button.
+Go to the Admin page and click the Sync Now button.
 Whenever you make changes in PCO People, sync your organization for those changes to move over.

 <p align="center">
   <img loading="lazy" src="https://github.com/user-attachments/assets/f72ed073-7adc-4eb3-9c90-0ecb74a5548e" />